 Applications for the second grant closed on 19 October 2020.
 Applications for the first grant closed on 13 July 2020.
 Taxpayers log in to their government gateway account (or select the option to create an account) to complete the application process.

 They are presented with a calculation of the amount of the grant and are asked to:

 - complete a declaration, including to confirm that they intend to continue to trade, the business has been adversely affected by coronavirus and has experienced reduced activity, capacity or demand which they reasonably believe will cause a significant reduction in trading profits; and

 - supply the bank account details into which they would like the grant to be paid.

 The taxpayer does not need to provide any information about their income – the calculations are all done by HMRC based on the tax returns submitted.

 Taxpayers should keep a copy of the calculation and a record of the claim reference number.
-It is also important to keep evidence that the business has been adversely affected by coronavirus, such as:
+It is also important to keep evidence that the business has experienced reduced activity, capacity or demand or has been temporarily unable to trade, such as:

-- business accounts showing a reduction in turnover;
+- business accounts showing a reduction in turnover or activity;

-- dates the business had to close due to lockdown restrictions; or
+- records of dates where the business had reduced capacity or demand or had to close due to lockdown restrictions; or

 Making claims using an agent or adviser

 HMRC is warning taxpayers that they must make the claim themselves.
 If an agent or adviser attempts to make a claim on behalf of a client this will trigger a fraud alert and the taxpayer will have to contact HMRC.
 This will cause a significant delay to payment.